gpbl/material-ui-sass/README.md

 @import "material-ui/main";

 /* Your style here */
-h1 {
-    text-decoration: blink;
-}

 ```

-### Use with autoprefixer
+### Compiling

-I strongly suggest to use [autoprefixer](https://github.com/postcss/autoprefixer) when rendering the final CSS.
+To preserve my own sanity I stripped out the mixins used to add browser prefixes.
+This means that you **must** use [autoprefixer](https://github.com/postcss/autoprefixer) when compiling your own CSS.
+The [gulp sass task](gulp/tasks/sass.js) is an example on how to do it.

 ## Contribute